oroinc/documentation/user/back-office/system/configuration/system/integrations/azure-oauth-settings.rst

 .. note:: This article is part of the :ref:`Microsoft Office365 OAuth Integration <user-guide-integrations-azure-oauth>` topic.

-.. hint:: Microsoft Office365 oAuth is available since OroCommerce v4.1.9.
-To check which application version you are running, see the :ref:`system information <system-information>`.

 To integrate a configured Azure Active Directory Application:

 1. Navigate to **System > Configuration > Integrations > Microsoft Settings**.